 OAE designed the KYAE IET/WPL Planning Tool to assist the Local Provider in outlining IET or WPL programming that meets statutory requirements.
-Programming must be approved by OAE each year.
-The IET/WPL Review Team comprises members from the Program Administration, Performance, and Compliance (PAPC) Branch and the Instructor Development and Student Outcomes (IDSO) Branch, and Executive Branch.
+Programming must be approved by OAE before implementation.
+The IET/WPL Review Team comprises members from the Program Administration, Performance, and Compliance

+(PAPC) Branch; the Instructor Development and Student Outcomes (IDSO) Branch; and the Executive Branch.

 The Local Provider must use the most up-to-date planning tool for all new submissions.
-The approved planning tool is good for the full life of the grant cycle.
+The approved planning tool is good for the full life of the grant cycle, FY 26-28.
 Any substantial changes to instructional time, content, or standards addressed (more than 25% of the approved program) will require a new planning tool submission.

 To access the most up-to-date planning tool, find the IET and WPL Information folder in the OAE Blackboard Organization.
-Please find the IET and WPL Review Team schedule in the OAE Blackboard Calendar, to find out submission deadlines for each meeting session.
-This will assist in planning and give a better idea of when the submission will be reviewed and when to expect a response from the Review Team.
+The IET and WPL Review Team meets twice a month in the first quarter each FY and one a month thereafter.
+Utilize the IET and WPL Review Team schedule to best plan submission and implementation dates.